limex/TrackTrivia/README.md

 # tracktrivia

 ## Motivation

-- Some cleanup done.
-Added new maps
-- Most of the maps didn't calculate the lat/lon/zoom calculation that is needed to open a new map from.
-- Chanced the Categories, because some grew to big, while others remained small.
-- Switched behavour in the Map Popup: Left Click now opens in new Tab, Middle Click opens in same Tab
+- Switch to Info Pages using Last.fm & Artist,Album,Track in the URL
-- Sorted the Maps by Name
+- Sorted the Services by Name
 - Show Descriptions while MouseOver in Options Popup
-- Existing Extension was listing the Categories in Columns.
-This limited the number of Categories.
-  Also was a waste of space with smaller Categories.
-  Solution: Render Categories in rows

 ## Install